bishtrs/spring-boot-crud-users/README.md

 ## 1. Project Overview

 A simple Spring Boot based REST CRUD application, which is used to read, create, update & delete a User resource.
+It uses MYSQL DB to save User entity while Junit use H2 DB for testing, uses HTTP Basic authentication mechanism for security.
+Also Swagger is configured for API documentation.

 ## 2. Tech stack